ZeusWPI/slotmachien/SlotMachienNXT/README.md

 * Left Button: Opens the door.
 Gets on the floor.
 Everybody walks the dinosaur.
 * Right Button: Closes the door.
 * Middle Button: Commences a countdown that closes the door when it ends.
-* Small middle button: Buzz
+* Small middle button: SECRETZ

 # USB: supported commands:

 - open
 - close
-- ping
 - status

-Plus a few annoying ones!
-But these might bite you.
-Get into the source code to use those :p

 Expected format: